It’s difficult to know where to start in writing about Florence (Firenze) and Fiesole.

 In 2015 when my sis and I were in Firenze for 5 days at the end of our trip, we wandered these same streets, stopping at the Sarubbi Brothers again as well as several other shops.
 We also had lunch one day in the Caffe degli Artigiani mentioned in the article.

-That was also the trip when we went to the Brancacci Chapel which is in the Oltrarno, next to the piazza shown above.
+That was also the trip when we went to the Brancacci Chapel which is in the Oltrarno, next to the piazza shown to the left.

 I wrote about the Chapel in my Museums and Monuments post and it is definitely worth the visit.